I noticed that the draft FXG 2.0 Specification is finally online. It appears that this will be the form of FXG implemented in CS5.

 As long as content is not easily authored in a semantically rich, structured fashion, the vision of the semantic web will remain an illusion.
 When and if document-centric XML gets more attention from standards bodies and software vendors, human communications will become far more efficient and effective.

 I am big on standards, in theory: I am owner of the SVG Developers’ Group, for example, and I have tons of experience with XSLT and XSL-FO.
 Yet the sad reality is that as of 2009 such standards are rarely used directly.
 Rather, we find such standards copied into proprietary “standards” by the large software companies that we still depend on for software that actually works.
-(I’ll be posting an article or two more about this before long if anybody’s interested.
-Please let me know.)

 I’d like to hear from you.
 Help guide this blog by posting your own comments, resources, knowledge, and opinions.
 If you have questions about web-to-print technologies, Adobe tools, or XML standards, let me know.
 I’ll do my best to answer them here.